 Facts about One of Pablo Picasso's Most Famous Paintings

 Symbolism in the Mural

 Each image portrayed in the final product was a labor of love and painstakingly chosen.
 He drew many sketches that changed over a three-month-long period before transferring them onto the final canvas.
-Many of these early drafts have been preserved and can be found in circulation.
+Many of these early drafts have been preserved and are in circulation.
 The few artists’ rough drafts have been so well-preserved.

 There are many different interpretations of what each item means.
-It is clear that the rampaging bull and the horse played a significant role in his painting, because of their tie to the Spanish culture.
+The rampaging bull and the horse played a significant role in Picasso's painting, because of their tie to the Spanish culture.
 Many believe that the bull represents the great destruction that war brings, while others believe it is to symbolize fascism.
-Then there are those who have a completely different idea of the bull, seeing it as representing the people’s heritage.
+Then some have a completely different idea of the male cow, seeing it as representing the people’s heritage.
 The horse is almost always interpreted to be a stark contrast to the bull.

 Many believe the horse represents the innocence of the people, while others view it as the destruction of not only the people but their heritage as well.
-Then there are those who see the maniacal expression of the horse and believe it represents war Francisco Franco, and even fascism.
-When Picasso originally presented the Guernica, he did not explain what the bull or the horse was to symbolize.
+Then some see the maniacal expression of the horse and believe it represents war Francisco Franco and even fascism.
+When Picasso initially presented the Guernica, he did not explain what the bull or the horse was to symbolize.
 He felt that each person should take their own meaning to each item.
-By having the artist say what he felt they meant, disallows the viewer to create their own impression of the painting.
+By having the artist say what he thought they meant, disallows the viewer to create their own impression of the painting.

 Along with the two animals, he painted many people in various stages of grief, pain, and suffering.
-There is a woman crying, holding a dead infant, a man reaching up to the heavens for help, a soldier with a broken knife dead on the floor, and many ghostly images of faces.
+A woman is crying, holding a dead infant, a man reaching up to the heavens for help, a soldier with a broken knife dead on the floor, and many ghostly images of faces.
 While viewing each figure, your eyes naturally scan the entire surface.
 Each image points to the next until you have come full circle on the painting, seeing each desperate image.